The primary reasons are:

 And during those years Facebook grew, which at face value should be good for people with business pages.

-Facebook listened and changed their algorithm.
+Facebook listened and changed its algorithm.
 Facebook announced we would from then on see more news and more updates from our closest friends and less of everything else.

 Fred did everything right, then Facebook changed the rules.